MForemxn/Mobile-Networking-Assignment-3/QUICK_START.md

-# 🚀 Quick Start - Interactive Classroom Demo
+# 🚀 Quick Start - C-V2X Emergency Vehicle Demo

 ## **What You Built:**

-An **interactive real-time traffic simulation** where:
+An **interactive real-time traffic simulation using C-V2X technology** where:
 - ✅ **Entire class joins on their phones** (like Menti/Kahoot)
 - ✅ **Everyone becomes a car** on a shared highway
-- ✅ **Physical Arduino button** triggers emergency
+- ✅ **Physical Arduino with LoRa radio** broadcasts emergency (simulates C-V2X)
+- ✅ **Gateway bridges radio → network** (simulates Roadside Unit)
 - ✅ **ALL cars move simultaneously** on **EVERYONE's screens**

+**Technology:** This demonstrates C-V2X (Cellular Vehicle-to-Everything) - the same tech being deployed in real cars by GM, Ford, and VW!

 ---